cncf/tag-security/assessments/projects/coredns/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the CoreDNS team to perform an internal analysis of the project's security.
+This self-assessment is created by the Security Pals effort from CNCF TAG-Security to perform an internal analysis of CoreDNS's security.
 It is not intended to provide a security audit of CoreDNS, or function as an independent assessment or attestation of CoreDNS's security health.

 This document serves to provide CoreDNS users with an initial understanding of CoreDNS's security, where to find existing security documentation, CoreDNS plans for security, and general overview of CoreDNS security practices, both for development of CoreDNS as well as security of CoreDNS.

 This document provides the CNCF TAG-Security with an initial understanding of CoreDNS to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when CoreDNS seeks graduation and is preparing for a security audit.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when CoreDNS is preparing for a security audit.

 ## Security functions and features